mraggi/FuzzyLogicEcology/README.md

  See paper (upcoming!) for more details.

- In short, for each species we produce a matrix of probability.
+In short, for each species we produce a matrix of numbers between 0 and 1.
 Each observation *strengthens* the entries of the matrix: each entry goes from 0.0 up to 1.0, depending on how close the observed data are to the points.

  Here is a visual representation of what we mean: